Shows

 5. Show fees must be paid at the Secretary’s Booth on the day of the show.
 Classes may be paid by check or in cash.
 Checks are preferred.
 Please provide a separate check/payment for each horse/rider pair.

-7. A $10 grounds fee will be assessed to all horse/rider pairs entered.
-This fee is waived for WRC Members (enrolled prior to May 30th).
+7. A $15 grounds fee will be assessed to all horse/rider pairs entered.
+This fee is waived for WRC Members (enrolled prior to May 1st).
 Membership forms are available the day of the show, however, this will not waive the grounds fee for the event.

 8. Massachusetts State Law requires a Negative Coggins dated within the past 12 months for each participating equine.
 Please plan to have a printed copy on hand to show at the Secretary’s booth at check in.
-Anyone who cannot provide proof of a negative Coggin’s test dated within the past 12 months will be asked to leave the grounds.
+Anyone who cannot provide proof of a negative Coggins test dated within the past 12 months will be asked to leave the grounds.

 9. Registration papers must be presented at the Secretary’s booth at check in to enter Registered Breed classes.